Example homework problem:

 Enter these data into the first two columns of Stats Homework’s data manager and rename the variables.
 Your screen should look like this:

 Make sure to double-check and save your data.
-To conduct your analysis, pull down the Analyze menu, choose Tests of Relationship, and then choose Pearson Correlation.
+To conduct your analysis, pull down the Analyze menu, choose Analysis of Relationship, and then choose Pearson Correlation.
 You will be presented with a dialog that will prompt you to choose the variables for this

 Select Horsepower and MPG.
 Also, check all the options on the left so that you can see all the output that is available: